 Medication is allowed in hand baggage (essential ones with a certificate that confirms you need that medication).
 When carrying medication in a liquid form, please check the safety regulations for carrying liquids on board.

-Animals are not allowed on Wizz Air flights, except for guide dogs travelling with their owners holding the documents set out in the regulations of the Countries Affected by Carriage.
+Animals are not allowed on Wizz Air flights, except for guide dogs traveling with their owners holding the documents set out in the regulations of the Countries Affected by Carriage.

 Don’t miss the chance to join the WIZZ Discount Club.
 You will get minimum 10 euro discount on ticket fares, minimum 5 euro discount on 20kg and 32kg checked-in baggage purchased online, and access to deals available only for members.